commercetools/commercetools-paypal-plus-integration/docs/MigrationGuide.md

 ### To v0.8.0

-New service version is capable of adding prefix for productName of paypal `Item`.
+New service version is capable of adding prefix for product name of paypal `Item`.
 Prefix is constructed through a product attribute.
 Attribute can be configured through `prefixProductNameWithAttr` optional configuration property in application.yml file.
 Product name with prefix should not exceed 127 characters.
 In case if prefixed productName exceeds the limit, it will discard the product name prefix.